Tom Postilio: Real estate career

-Postilio entered the real estate business at a friend’s suggestion and has been ranked as one of the top real estate agents in New York City.
+Postilio entered the real estate business at a friend's suggestion and has been ranked as one of the top real estate agents in New York City.
 He was hired in 2003 by Shaun Osher of Douglas Elliman, the largest residential real estate brokerage in the New York metropolitan area.
 In 2005, Postilio and Osher left Elliman to start a new real estate brokerage, which would become CORE.
-In 2015, Postilio and his partner Mickey Conlon rejoined Douglas Elliman.
+In 2015, Postilio and his partner Mickey Conlon rejoined Douglas Elliman, where they worked for several years before moving on to other ventures.
 At the time, Douglas Elliman Chairman Howard Lorber said, "Tom & Mickey are two of the brightest superstars in the business.”
 Dottie Herman, Douglas Elliman President & CEO, noted the two were, “well-respected for their collective experience, trusted business relationships and cultural and social influences."
 Postilio was ranked among the top 1000 Real Estate Professionals in the United States by REAL Trends/The Wall Street Journal.

-Postilio is known for working with high-net-worth celebrity clients such as Jim Carrey, Joan Collins, Michael Feinstein, Lady Gaga, and David Sanborn.
+Postilio is known for working with high-net-worth celebrity clients.
 He became a star on Selling New York, an HGTV reality show that features brokers selling high-end real estate to some of New York's wealthiest residents.
 He frequently appears alongside his partner, Mickey Conlon, and the duo have been dubbed the show's "Dream Team."
 Responsible for more than $1.5B in residential sales, they rank among the most successful real estate brokers in the United States and were named CORE's top-producing agents in 2013 and 2014.